Employment lawyers providing employment law answers

 Contents

-1. If I settle an employment discrimination case, is the settlement taxable to my client?
+If I settle my employment discrimination case, do I have to pay taxes?

 As a general proposition, yes.
 More specifically, it depends on how you allocate the settlement among the various types of damages.
 The following table shows the different types of damages and whether they are taxable as income to the client: